mqnc/brovi/README.md

 ## Background

 This is a side project that I was working on during my time at [KARL STORZ SE & Co.
 KG](https://www.karlstorz.com/) because I needed a way to do quick 3d visualizations for debugging and for sharing results with colleagues without forcing them to install anything.
-I was kindly allowed to publish it open source community.
+I was kindly allowed to publish it open source.